-Decision Making With An 'If': Summary
+Branching With An 'If': Summary

 - •Used when a question (Boolean expression) evaluates only to a true or false value (Boolean): - If the question evaluates to true then the program reacts differently.
-It will execute the body after which it proceeds to the remainder of the program (which follows the if construct). - If the question evaluates to false then the program doesn't react differently.
-It just executes the remainder of the program (which follows the if construct).
+It will execute the body after which it proceeds to the remainder of the program (which follows the if structure). - If the question evaluates to false then the program doesn't react differently.
+It just executes the remainder of the program (which follows the if structure).

-The If-Else Construct
+The If-Else Structure

-•Decision making: checking if a condition is true (in which case something should be done) but unlike 'if' also reacting if the condition is not true (false).
+- Branching: checking if a condition is true (in which case something should be done) but unlike 'if' also reacting if the condition is not true (false). - •Format:

-•Format: